hasToggle/nextjs-playground/README.md

 ## The purpose

-The Next.js Playground is designed to showcase the powerful capabilities of Next.js and provide educational resources to learn about them.
+The Next.js Playground is designed to showcase the powerful new capabilities of React 19 and Next.js.

 ## Running locally